 As we descend, the snow gets warmer and heavier, and we basically straight-line down the low-angle slopes at the base of the valley, not spending any time in the narrow throat, which is threatened on left and right by large, steep slopes loaded with soft, heavy, sun-heated snow.

 After exiting the narrow part of the valley we take a food and water break before starting down the Burstall Creek valley and back to the parking lot.
-Across the Smith-Dorrian road, Mt.
+Approaching the parking lot, Mt.
 Chester and The Fortress are beautiful in the afternoon light as dark cumulus clouds form above them, the edge of the storm system that was forecast to come in late this afternoon.

 We’ve been moving steadily but not hurrying today, and are back in the parking lot after 8 hours.
 What a fantastic day, with beautiful weather, fast touring conditions, and fun cruising down the Robertson glacier.